12 Things Good Hosts Always Do—and 9 Things They Don’t Bother With

 Here's how to host a party so that your guests are happy, your party is memorable—and you're not crazy by the end of it

-How to host a party the right way
+How to host a great party the right way

 Parties are an excellent excuse to get everyone together and let loose.
 But whether you’re throwing an epic holiday bash for Christmas or New Year’s Eve, or an intimate dinner party any time of year, there’s more to being an excellent host than stocking up on food and drinks.
 Knowing how to host a party boils down to knowing a few important etiquette rules.
 Far from restricting you, these rules will ultimately make your guests happy and your party memorable—and help you enjoy the party too.